dexmach-deprecated/VMRoles/SQL2016AO/README.md

 This setting only surfaces in the NVGRE VM Role (this is necaserry as the DHCP protocol used with NVGRE is not RFC compliant).
 *For VLAN Static, besides the two IP addresses for the VMs, an additional one is reserved from the static IP pool.*
 *For VLAN DHCP, a DHCP server assigns this IP address.*

+##Active Directory
+The domain join account used with this VM Role must have aditional Active Directory permissions.
+On the OU or container in which Computer accounts are created by default the domain join account needs full controll on computer objects within that OU or container.